Pratikshinde55/Docker-Three_Tier-Architecture/README.md

  7. save rule

+Steps-6:

-6.instance public + our port number that provide in wordpress contanier.
+instance public + our port number that provide in wordpress contanier.

 To access wordpresss from browser,need EC2 instance public IP Address+Port no. given to wordpresss container.